CMS-Enterprise/easi-app/.github/PULL_REQUEST_TEMPLATE.md

     Ensure that each of the following is true before you submit this PR (or before it leaves "draft" status), and check each box to confirm
 -->

-- [ ] I have provided a detailed description of the changes in this PR
+- [ ] I have provided a detailed description of the changes in this PR.
 - [ ] I have provided clear instructions on how to test the changes in this PR.
 - [ ] I have updated tests or written new tests as appropriate in this PR.